 Certainly.
 Plymouth University possesses all the necessary means such as modern facilities and scientifically trained staff to ensure academic fulfillment.
 Concerning my masters course, I have to highlight the fact that all seminars and lectures were very interesting.
 Moreover, during the academic year, the University organised educational sessions during which students had the opportunity to interact with specialists in issues related to the operation of modern supply chains, thereby enabling them to understand the multidimensional aspect and the application of logistics in the modern business environment.

 Is there anything else which you would like to share with our current students?

 Personally, I was really satisfied with the learning environment that I experienced at Plymouth University.
 Plymouth University provided me with all the necessary tools required to critically understand the complexity of the modern business environment.
 It also helped me discover new ways of thinking, thereby enabling me to improve my efficiency and effectiveness at work.
 Despite the fact that the schedule was very demanding, I have to point out that only the personal devotion to your studies can ensure successful outcomes and adequately prepare you for the real world of the marketplace.

 Inspired by this story?

 For more information about studying human resources please visit our MSc International Procurement and Supply Chain Management course page.
-For more information about our range of courses within the Plymouth Graduate School of Management, please visit the school page.
+For more information about our range of courses within the Plymouth Business School, please visit the school page.

 Want to find similar alumni?